 Spin Up a Droplet

 In the DO current user interface, look for the Droplets menu item then looking for the Create button (upper right hand side).
-You will be given a range of distribution, Ubuntu, Debian, Fedora, etc. I go with CentOS because it tracks well with Red Hat Enterprise Linux, the closest to a corporate standard for Linux.
-Each version of CentOS is now supported with maintenance bug fixes for 10 years (Woot!).
+You will be given a range of distribution, Ubuntu, Debian, Fedora, etc. Originally, I went with CentOS because it tracks well with Red Hat Enterprise Linux, the closest to a corporate standard for Linux.
+Each version of CentOS is was supported with maintenance bug fixes for 10 years.
 As of this time, the latest CentOS is 8.2

 I picked the cheapest performance option, for $5/month.
 This comes with a 25GB solid state disc, 1,000GB monthly transfer and a single CPU, with 1GB of working memory.
 Some of the fancier "Performance" models look sleek, but let's stick to the basics now.
 You can also add a variable amount of block storage if one of the preset droplet configurations doesn't have the right amount.
 Other options include picking a data center region.
 For latency's sake, pick the one closest to where you are located (NYC for me).

 For a host name, I usually go with what domain name I will assign it.
 In this case, it will be joabj.info, for joabj.info, which will be the domain name for my test site.